riiid/payment-prediction-model/README.md

 Payment prediction model for Santa predicts users will pay.
 It is based on lightGBM model & returns probability of payment.
-It focuses on users after 3 days from signing up.
+It focuses on users after 3 days since signing up.